-Let’s just say that I remember one film had a gay sex scene with a very young Antonio Banderas (there was some comic relief when his lover has to search around for the vaseline, if I recall correctly), and another film in which one of the characters was a bullfighter.
+Let’s just say that I remember one film had a gay sex scene with a very young Antonio Banderas (there was some comic relief when his lover has to search around for a tub of vaseline, if I recall correctly), and another film in which one of the characters was a bullfighter.

 It ended kind of badly when two of the main characters committed suicide in the middle of lovemaking.

 Almodovar was, perhaps, the worst possible introduction to modern Spanish lifestyles – the films were so obviously surrealistic that all I learned about Madrid or Spain was that a lot of people lived in red brick buildings.

 As for the bullfighting, well, I took that as a symbol.
 I never expected to come over and find that people actually did it.